 - It can be used as a daily moisturizer

 - The directions say that it can also be used as a rinse-off mask, however, this would be a total waste.

 You can buy Paula’s Choice Super Hydrate Overnight Mask on the following websites:

-So this was my Drunk Elephant vs Paula’s Choice overnight masks comparison and I have to say that for me personally, Paula’s Choice wins the battle due to several reasons.
+This was my Drunk Elephant vs. Paula’s Choice overnight masks comparison, and I have to say that for me personally, Paula’s Choice wins the battle due to several reasons.

 The Super Hydrate Overnight Mask by PC is more compatible with my skin type and it meets my particular skin needs at the moment.

 Besides that, the payoff is miles away compared to the Drunk Elephant’s F-Balm that costs $52 for 50ml (1.69 fl.oz.) while the PC Overnight Mask costs $34 for 88ml (3 fl.oz).

 They are both great products, but I am currently gravitating towards PC products rather than something else.